wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 In order to get a given server to process more load, its hardware components can be upgraded manually.
 This is called "scaling up".

-Magnetic hard drives are slow.
-Many times slower than the rate CPUs transfer data.
+Magnetic hard drives are slow -- many times slower than the rate CPUs transfer data.
 But modern SSD (Solid State Device) drives used today are very fast.
 (That's the reason why AWS does not allow the use of magnetic drives as a server boot-up data volume.)